dwp/dataworks-open-source-policy/open_source_policy.md

 1. Information which refers explicitly to other DWP projects, or which could reasonably be used to identify other DWP projects.<a href="#note2" id="note2ref"><sup>2</sup></a>.
 1. Information marked as OFFICIAL-SENSITIVE or higher, as per the [Government Security Classifications](https://www.gov.uk/government/publications/government-security-classifications).
 1. IP Addresses (note that DWP considers these to be OFFICIAL-SENSITIVE)<a href="#note3" id="note3ref"><sup>3</sup></a>.
-1. Service information which could enable an attacker to identify service vulnerabilities (software versions and patch levels, etc).
-However, there are mitigating circumstances <sup>4</sup></a>.
+1. Service information which could enable an attacker to identify service vulnerabilities (software versions and patch levels, etc) unless suitable compensating controls are in place <sup>4</sup></a>.
 1. Security-specific information (results of security audits, exceptions to security policy, information on bespoke security controls, etc)
 1. Information limited by [corporate restrictions](#corporate-restrictions) or [commercial restrictions](#commercial-restrictions)